dfmorrison/pyactup/doc/index.rst

 and `tqdm <https://tqdm.github.io/>`_.
-Neither is actually used by the model proper, and the code can be rearranged to dispense with them, if preferred. ``Matplotlib`` is used to draw a graph of the results, and ``tqdm`` to display a progress indicator, as this example takes on the order of twenty seconds to run in CPython.
+Neither is actually used by the model proper, and the code can be rearranged to dispense with them, if preferred. ``Matplotlib`` is used to draw a graph of the results, and ``tqdm`` to display a progress indicator, as this example takes on the order of a minuyte to run in CPython.

 .. code-block:: python